Carmen Sandiego (video game series): Where in the World Is Carmen Sandiego? (2008)

+Carmen Sandiego (2025)

+In September 2024 Gameloft and HarperCollins Productions announced a new single-player game in the Carmen Sandiego franchise titled Carmen Sandiego.
+The game was released on March 4, 2025, initially on Netflix before being distributed on Steam, Nintendo Switch, PlayStation and Xbox.
+The story and visuals are based on the Carmen Sandiego Netflix series, which ran from 2019 to 2021.
+According to the game announcement, players will take on the role of Carmen Sandiego herself.
+As in the Netflix series, Carmen is depicted as a hero who is tasked with tracking down and defeating V.I.L.E. villains.
+There will also be a classic mode called "The Acme Files," which the publishers said will be a tribute to the classic Carmen Sandiego games of the 1980s.
+At the Australian Game Developer Awards 2025, the game was nominated for the Excellence in Mobile award.

-Internet games
+Browser games

-Where on the Web is Carmen Sandiego?
+Where on the Web Is Carmen Sandiego?

-On September 1, 1999, Internet solutions firm Rare Medium created a Carmen Sandiego website for The Learning Company which included a "Where on the Web is Carmen Sandiego?" game that took kids through educational links.
-"Where on the Web Is Carmen Sandiego? was a free online adventure for grades 4-8.
+On September 1, 1999, Internet solutions firm Rare Medium created a Carmen Sandiego website for The Learning Company which included a Where on the Web is Carmen Sandiego? game that took kids through educational links.

+Where on the Web Is Carmen Sandiego? was a free online adventure for grades 4-8.
 The game built reading comprehension and critical thinking skills.
 Student teams completed one cross-curricular mission per week during the six-week challenge.
 Teams could save their progress for later completion.
 Every class that completed four of six missions would have a chance to win a new computer loaded with The Learning Company educational software.
 The program began in February 2000.
 The synopsis says: "As special agents of the ACME Detective Agency, kids will embark on missions to track down the devious Carmen Sandiego and her cohorts, collecting clues and learning about the world (and the Internet) to solve the case".
 The project was design directed by Eric Wood.

 Where in the World Is Carmen Sandiego?
-(Facebook)
+(2011)

 In 2011, a Facebook version of Where in the World Is Carmen Sandiego? was released.

+Where in the World Is Carmen Sandiego?
+(2014)

+In 2014, the Internet Archive began hosting an embedded DOSBox emulator running a copy of the original Where in the World Is Carmen Sandiego?.

-Where on Google Earth is Carmen Sandiego?
+Where on Google Earth Is Carmen Sandiego?

 In 2019, Google partnered with Houghton Mifflin Harcourt to develop a series of Carmen Sandiego capers that utilized Google Earth as the world map, the first released in March, but was otherwise playing out similar to the original 1985 video game.